-- 3. According to its statutes, COMECON is now open to all countries, European and non-European.
-Bulgaria, Czechoslovakia, Bungary and Poland were with the USSR among the founder nations, Roumania, Albania and East Germany joining the organization shortly afterwards.
-In June, 1962, the necessary modifications in the Charter of COMECON were made to allow admission of non-European countries and Outer Mongolia was accepted as a member.
-Yugoslavia was never a full member, but occasionally sent observers to COMECON meetings in 1956 and 1957.
-In 1958 she lost her observer status and applications to recover it have so far apparently met with refusal.
-Communist China, although invited as an observer, has been ostentatiously absent from the two last Plenum Meetings in December, 1961 and June, 1962, although she seems to have resumed participation in some of the COMECON Committees.
-Albania, although not formally excluded, was completely ignored in recent months and protested at her exclusion.
-The attitude of these countries gives further proof of the internal difficulties within the Sino Soviet bloc. - 4.
-The extent of participation of Communist bloc countries in the work of CONECON is uneven.
-Hungary and Czechoslovakia scent to be most active, according to the record of attendance at the meetings of various bodies of the organization.
-East Germany appears to be more inclined to favour its direct links with the USSR, while Poland still maintains important ties with the free world.
-The group of less-developed countries (Roumania, Bulgaria and Albania)
+According to its statutes, COMECON is now open to all countries, European and non-European.
+Bulgaria, Czechoslovakia, Hungary and Poland were with the USSR among the founder nations, Rumania, Albania and East Germany joining the organization shortly In June, 1962, the necessary modifications in the Charter of COMMCON were made to allow admission of non-European countries and Outer Mongolia was accepted as a member. was never a full member, but occasionally sent observers to COMECON meetings in 1956 and 1957.
+In 1958 she lost her observer status meetings in 1956 and 1957. and applications to recover it have so far apparently met with Communist China, although invited as an observer, has been ostentatiously absent from the two last Plenum Meetings in December, 1961 and June, 1962, although she seems to have resumed participation in some of the COMECON Committees.
+Albania, although Albania, although not formally excluded, was completely ignored in recent months and protested at her exclusion.
+The attitude of these countries gives further proof of the internal difficulties within the Sino Soviet

-tion and an international division of labour within the bloc, which might result in the preservation of existing differences in the degrees of influstrialisation, thus limiting the economic freedom in the development process of these countries.
-Communist China is clearly most interested in what COMECON can offer in tion and an the spheros of cleetric power, chemicals least interested in light industry, rather suspicious of COMECON'S division tendency to countries.
-Communist COMECON can offer in a and is recommend specialiea-
+The extent of participation of Communist bloc countries in the work of COMECON is uneven.
+Hungary and Czechoslovakia seem to be most active, according to the record of attendance at the meetings of various bodies of the organization.
+East Germany appears to be more inclined to favour its direct links with the USSR, while Poland still maintains important ties with the free The group of less-developed countries (Rumania, Bulgaria and Albania) is rather suspicious of COMECON's tendency to recommend specialisation and an international division of labour within the bloc, which might result in the preservation of existing differences in the degrees of industrialisation, thus limiting the economic freedom in the development process of these countries.
+Communist China is clearly most interested in what COMECON can offer in the spheres of electric power, chemicals and building, and is least interested in light industry.